sshtools/jadbus/README.md

 # Jadbus

 A DBus daemon for Windows, Mac OS and optionally Linux.
-While based on dbus-java, it is natively compiled and has a low memory footprint and fast start-up, at least compared to when execute with a full runtime.

 *Linux of course already has it's own dbus broker.
 It is included here for demonstration purposes, and can co-exist with Jadbus*